P3109/Public/Value Tables/Hexadecimal/README.md

     codepoint, value, subnormal.
     note: subnormal values are marked with an "*" in the subnormal column.

-The values are provided in hexadecimal scientific notation (sprintf "%a" format).
+The values are provided in hexadecimal scientific notation (sprintf "%a" format) except for "Inf" "-Inf" and "NaN".

   sprintf("%a", 3.5);
   output: "0x1.cp+1"